d3x0r/STFRPhysics/LightSpeedPaper.md

 ## Time Contraction

-It's also a well known phenomenon that time contracts according to the speed of a moving body.
-This contraction happens when normalizing the worst case time of forward and backward propagation times with the lateral propagation time.
+Time contracts according to the speed of a moving body.
+Contraction in the sense that clocks run slower.
+This contraction happens when normalizing the time it takes for worst-case time of forward and backward propagation across the contracted length, or by normalizing the lateral propagation time.

 Forward, the time light takes to cover the contracted distance of C light-seconds is